 The list of nearby schools has been selected by researching which schools offer similar programs to American Public University System.

-- Kaplan University - Hagerstown Campus in Hagerstown, MD (28 miles away)
+- Purdue University Global - Hagerstown Campus in Hagerstown, MD (28 miles away)

 - Potomac College - Herndon in Vienna, VA (33 miles away)